LiquidJesus/Mewgenics-Voice-Actor-Samples/README.md

 > ***This repository contains all cat voice line samples extracted from the game (Mewgenics)***

 > [!NOTE]
-> VA Names properly assigned to the all folders
+> Voice actor Names properly assigned to the all folders

 > [!WARNING]